Lecture on Crystal Growth at the TU Berlin

 The lecture is a module in the master study of chemistry and recommended for the directions of 'materials-related chemistry', 'synthesis and catalysis', and 'technical chemistry'.
 But the lecture is also dedicated and recommended as a additional course ('Wahlfach') for one or two semester for master students in chemistry, technical chemistry, physics, mineralogy, or materials science.

-The oral exam is credited with 3 ECTS for each semester; for the second (winter) part, attending the excursion and growth experiment at the IKZ is also mandatory.
+The oral exam is credited with 3 ECTS for each semester; for the second part, attending the excursion and growth experiment at the IKZ (mini exercise) is also mandatory.
 Note that master students of Chemistry at TU Berlin who study according to the new schedule (neue Prüfungsordnung 2022) have to make both exam parts in one appointment - I will gladly answer any questions on how to chose the right exam, and how to register.

 - Importance of Crystal Growth for Research and Society

 - Crystal Growth Fundamentals: Thermodynamics and Phase Diagrams

 - Real Structure and Defects in Crystals

 - Crystal Growth from Solution